-Winter in Norway is surprisingly varied — when the Arctic Circle sees little to no daylight and temperatures fall well below zero, western Norway (including the fjords, Oslo, and Bergen) stays temperate in the swirl of the Gulf Stream.
-The winter you want to experience is thus determined largely by where you go, but whatever you choose, it'll be unlike any you've ever seen.
-Here are five adventures that prove it.
+Winter in Norway is surprisingly varied.
+Although the Arctic Circle sees little to no daylight and temperatures fall well below zero, western Norway (including the fjords, Oslo, and Bergen) stays temperate in the swirl of the Gulf Stream.
+The winter you want to experience is thus determined largely by where you go.
+But, whatever you choose, it'll be unlike anything you've ever seen!

 Customize your trip with help from a local travel specialist.

 In Norway, Christmas is "Jul," and few other places take the season so seriously—it often lasts months.
 After all, with less sunlight and months of snow, winter might as well be one giant holiday celebration.
 Locals will be busy decking out their houses, making at least seven varieties of cookies, and taking part in town events.
 It's a good idea to join them!
 Head to Røros, the town that inspired Frozen, for the Røros Christmas Market in early December.
-Choirs sing in the streets, the smell of sausages and smoked salmon fills the air, and sleigh rides underneath sheepskin blankets are a valid method of transport.
+Choirs sing in the streets, the smells of sausages and smoked salmon fill the air, and sleigh rides underneath sheepskin blankets are a valid method of transport.

 If you don't happen upon a market in your travels, look for a few smaller traditions.
-Grab a Christmas cookie at a bakery (goro, krumkaker, or berlinekrans), sit down to a meal of pinnekjøtt (lamb ribs) at a restaurant, or hit up a holiday concert at one of the many music halls across the country.
+For example, grab a Christmas cookie at a bakery (goro, krumkaker, or berlinekrans), sit down to a meal of pinnekjøtt (lamb ribs) at a restaurant, or hit up a holiday concert at one of the many music halls across the country.

 The northernmost ice hotel in the world is in Alta, and it's exactly what it sounds like: a hotel entirely made of ice.
 Entirely.
-Sorrisniva is only open from December to March, and it stays around 25°F at all times.
-Your bed, your room, the bar—everything is ice, and as long as you're bundled up, it can be an incredibly calming experience (and one for the bucket list).
+Or try Sorrisniva, only open from December to March and stays around 25°F at all times.
+Your bed, room, the bar—everything is ice, and as long as you're bundled up, it can be an incredibly calming experience (and one for the bucket list).

 Pack plenty of wool for good measure, but the hotel will provide an extra-cozy sleeping bag to make sure you stay warm at night.
 In the morning, head to their sauna, and then spend the day meeting the local indigenous tribe, the Sami, hang out with reindeer, or go on an ice fishing adventure.
 And just in case you're wondering, yes, even ice hotels have free WiFi.